ahoarfrost/fastBio/README.md

 # Tutorial

-You can run the following tutorial in a jupyter notebook by downloading the notebook in [this repository](https://github.com/ahoarfrost/fastBio/blob/master/Tutorial.ipynb).
+You can also run the following tutorial in a [jupyter notebook](https://github.com/ahoarfrost/fastBio/blob/master/Tutorial.ipynb).
 __________________________